PurdueLunabotics/purdue_lunabotics/readme.md

 ```
 ros2 launch lunabot_bringup sim.launch
 ```
-> you should see two new windows pop up: once called gazebo and one called rviz
+> you should see two new windows pop up: once called gazebo and one called RViz

-2. Set goal waypoint in rviz and watch the robot navigate
+2. Set goal waypoint in RViz and watch the robot navigate
 ![mpc_fix_gazebo_skid_steer](https://github.com/PurdueLunabotics/purdue_lunabotics/assets/41026849/a5cdaf41-f482-4b47-bd7b-bc8b7cb88880)

 <!-- TODO: fix any links once these things exist -->